amqp-node/amqplib/doc/channel_api.md

 remember this somewhere if you will later want to cancel this consume operation (i.e., to stop getting messages).

-The callback supplied will be invoked with message objects of this
+The message callback supplied in the second argument will be invoked with message objects of this shape:
-shape:

 ```javascript
 {